oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 1. [FastAPI Path Operations for Django Developers]
 2. [SQLAlchemy for Django Developers]
-3. Testing a FastAPI Application (this article)
+3. Testing FastAPI Applications (this article)
 4. How To Use FastAPI Dependency Injection Everywhere (coming soon)

 [FastAPI Path Operations for Django Developers]: /2023/10/19/fastapi-path-operations-for-django-developers/